GoogleCloudPlatform/policy-library/docs/kpt_functions.md

 Filters the [samples](../samples) in this repo for a given [policy bundle](./index.md).

 ### Run with Docker
-Copy the `forseti-security` bundle to the constriants directory using Docker.
+Copy the `forseti-security` bundle to the constraints directory using Docker.

 ```
 kpt fn source ./samples/ | \